What is Cohousing?

-Nevada City, California cohousing
+Nevada City, California Cohousing

-Living in a community with no cars, where everyone is a looking out for one another, and where kitchen windows often look onto the commons, provides an extra layer of safety for children and adults.
-Even in large cities, cohousing communities experiences very little to no crime, offering safe living in an already safe country.
+Living in a community with no cars, where everyone is looking out for one another, and where kitchen windows often look onto the commons, provides an extra layer of safety for children and adults.
+Even in large cities, cohousing communities experience very little to no crime, offering safe living in an already safe country.

-Not only is cohousing safer, but children grow up with a sense of freedom and a richness of friendships and connection.
+Not only is cohousing safer, but children grow up with a sense of freedom and richness of friendships and connection.
 Parents are supported by close neighbors.
 Children can run freely and knock on their playmates’ doors.

 In addition, community-centered development includes resources spent on aging-in-place and child-friendly building features as well as outdoor play and safety features that enable all to thrive in the community together.
 Neighbors who are sick or injured can count on neighbors knowing and caring.
 There is always someone around to lend a helping hand.